Attribute clash: Causes

 Attributes were used by a variety of other computers and consoles, including the Commodore 64, the MSX and NES, although the size of the attribute blocks and the number of colours per block varied.
 However, with the use of hardware sprites, attribute clash could be avoided.

 The Thomson MO5 and TO7 microcomputers, the Oric 1, the MSX 1 architecture, and other systems based on the Texas Instruments TMS9918 video display controller display a very similar constraint: for each group of eight pixels horizontally, only two colours out of 16 are available, giving a similar but less severe effect than with the Spectrum.
-The MSX 1 did not have just one single colour attribute byte available for a whole 8x8 pixel area, as was the case with the Sinclair Spectrum, but eight, with one attribute byte for each 8×1 pixel group.
-Thus, while the Spectrum was limited to one colour pair for a square area of 8x8 pixels, the MSX 1 was only limited to one colour pair for a "line" of eight adjacent pixels.
+The MSX 1 did not have just one single colour attribute byte available for a whole 8×8 pixel area, as was the case with the Sinclair Spectrum, but eight, with one attribute byte for each 8×1 pixel group.
+Thus, while the Spectrum was limited to one colour pair for a square area of 8×8 pixels, the MSX 1 was only limited to one colour pair for a "line" of eight adjacent pixels.
 In addition MSX1 could use sprites which were not bound to any attribute clash problems (although MSX 1 sprites did have their own limitations, such as being monochrome).

-In practice this technical advantage often did not help MSX 1 systems to produce better pictures.
-The problem for the MSX 1 was that many European software companies who converted Spectrum games to MSX 1 ignored all the improvements the MSX 1 had over the Spectrum, and thus the resulting MSX 1 versions had the same amount of attribute clash as the original Spectrum games (Jack the Nipper II: In Coconut Capers is one example of this).
-To ease conversion, the software developers simply copied the single attribute byte value of the Spectrum to all eight corresponding attribute bytes of the MSX 1.
-For the same reason, the software companies also ignored the sprite capabilities of the MSX 1, and because the video display capabilities were otherwise quite similar (256×192 resolution, 16 colours), both systems produced virtually identical displays for the same game.
-In contrast, Japanese MSX 1 games did use all the capabilities of MSX 1, often resulting in better looking games.

 Effects

 To avoid attribute clash, static graphic displays had to be constructed with care.
-Finely-detailed colour graphics were impossible, as colour could only be applied in 8×8 pixel blocks.
+Finely detailed colour graphics were impossible, as colour could only be applied in 8×8 pixel blocks.
 Careful design could achieve impressive results, as could synchronising colour changes to the refresh rate of the display—usually a television set.

 However, animated displays were more difficult—a distinct drawback in a machine whose primary use was playing video games.
 If just one pixel in an 8×8 block was recoloured because a moving part of the display touched it, the entire block would change colour.
 Thus detailed moving graphics caused large ugly fringes of rapidly changing colours to follow them around.